zerohd4869/DialogueCRN/README.md

 # DialogueCRN
 Source code for ACL-IJCNLP 2021 paper "[DialogueCRN: Contextual Reasoning Networks for Emotion Recognition in Conversations](https://arxiv.org/pdf/2106.01978.pdf)".

 In this work, we focus on emotion recognition in textual conversations (textual ERC).
-If you are interested in multimodal ERC, you can jump to our relevant work in MM-DFN ([paper](https://arxiv.org/pdf/2203.02385.pdf), [code](https://github.com/zerohd4869/MM-DFN)).
+If you are interested in multimodal ERC, you can refer to a related work [MM-DFN](https://arxiv.org/pdf/2203.02385.pdf).

 ## Quick Start